openshift/microshift/docs/contributor/image_mode.md

 Run the following commands to create a RHEL virtual machine with 2 cores, 2GB of RAM and 20GB of storage.
-The command uses the kickstart file prepared in the previous step to pull a `bootc` image from the remote registry and install it on top of the base RHEL operating system.
+The command uses the kickstart file prepared in the previous step to pull a `bootc` image from the remote registry and use it to install the RHEL operating system.

 ```
 VMNAME=microshift-4.16-bootc